clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.21.3

+* **yaml:**  fixes support for loading author info from yaml

-Here's the highlights for v2.21.2
+Here's the highlights for v2.21.0 to v2.21.2

 * adds fish subcommand help support
 * options that use `require_equals(true)` now display the equals sign in help messages, usage strings, and errors
 * setting the max term width now correctly propagates down through child subcommands

-Here's the highlights for v2.21.1

 * fixes the precedence of this error to prioritize over other error messages
 * fixes some regression bugs resulting from old asserts in debug mode.

-Here's the highlights for v2.21.0

 * adds the ability to mark a positional argument as 'last' which means it should be used with `--` syntax and can be accessed early to effectivly skip other positional args
 * Some performance improvements by reducing the ammount of duplicate work, cloning, and allocations in all cases.
 * Some massive perfomance gains when using many args (i.e. things like shell glob expansions)